-On August 28, 2018, Silvon S. Simmons (the "Plaintiff") amended a complaint against the City of Rochester, New York, and various city employees, filed in the United States District Court, Western District of New York, to add the Company and employees as defendants.
-The amended complaint alleges conspiracy to violate plaintiff's civil rights, denial of the right to a fair trial, and malicious prosecution.
-The Plaintiff claims that SoundThinking colluded with the City of Rochester to fabricate and create gunshot alert evidence to secure Plaintiff's conviction.
-On the basis of the allegations, the Plaintiff has petitioned for compensatory and punitive damages and other costs and expenses, including attorney's fees.
-The Company believes that the Plaintiff's claims are without merit and are disputing them vigorously.
+On August 28, 2018, Silvon S. Simmons (the "Plaintiff") amended a complaint against the City of Rochester, New York and various city employees, filed in the United States District Court, Western District of New York, to add us and employees as defendants.
+The amended complaint alleges conspiracy to violate the Plaintiff's civil rights, denial of the right to a fair trial, and malicious prosecution.
+In September 2024, SoundThinking was dismissed from the lawsuit.